sktime/sktime/docs/source/getting_started.rst

 This will install ``sktime`` with core dependencies, excluding soft dependencies.

-Currently, there is no easy route to install ``sktime`` with maximum dependencies via ``conda``.
+There is not currently a easy route to install ``sktime`` with maximum dependencies via ``conda``.
 Community contributions towards this, e.g., via conda metapackages, would be appreciated.

 For more detailed installation instructions see our more detailed `installation`_ instructions.